abdishakurali/garaad/src/types/diagramatics.md

 *you can change "1.x.x" into the version you want to use, or use "latest" to always use the latest version.
 *css is only required to style the interactive controls.

 The default font used in Diagramatics is Latin Modern Math.
-You can link it from CDN, download it, or any other way you want. font
+Adiga can link it from CDN, download it, or any other way you want. font
  :
 https://fonts.cdnfonts.com/css/latin-modern-math